This post contains affiliate links. Read the full disclosure here.

 If you have a dinosaur-loving kiddo, then you have to visit the Fossil Discovery Exhibit!

 And I found the history of the Big Bend area fascinating.
-It used to be a sea bed and then was a tropical paradise before becoming a desert!
+Big Bend used to be a sea bed and then was a tropical paradise before becoming a desert!
+This is a spot where kids can really see how a place has changed over time, which makes the whole park feel more alive!

 While you’re there, you can also take the short walk up a short path for some beautiful views.